 Primary hyperaldosteronism, sometimes referred to as Conn syndrome, is an excess of aldosterone caused by autonomous overproduction, usually at the adrenal cortex.
 It is typically due to adrenal hyperplasia or adrenal adenoma.
 Primary hyperaldosteronism is one of the common causes of secondary hypertension.
 High systemic aldosterone levels result in increased sodium reabsorption and potassium secretion in the collecting ducts of the kidney, which leads to the retention of water along with sodium, as well as hypokalemia.
 Patients are often asymptomatic and found to have hypertension at routine health checks.
 It will often emerge that the patient's hypertension is resistant to pharmaceutical therapy, and they may have other signs suggestive of secondary hypertension, such as an age of onset below 30 years or above 55 years.
 If symptoms are present, they typically include headache, muscle weakness, and polyuria.
-Initial labs in primary hyperaldosteronism classically show a hypertensive patient with hypokalemia and metabolic alkalosis, and high plasma aldosterone concentration (PAC) and low plasma renin activity (PRA) (PAC/PRA ratio increased).
+Initial labs in primary hyperaldosteronism classically show a hypertensive patient with hypokalemia, metabolic alkalosis, high plasma aldosterone concentration (PAC) and low plasma renin activity (PRA).
 Following biochemical confirmation of primary hyperaldosteronism with oral or intravenous sodium loading tests, imaging modalities such as CT and adrenal venous sampling are used to locate the source of autonomous aldosterone secretion.
 Treatment of primary hyperaldosteronism consists of surgical resection of adrenal adenoma or pharmaceutical therapy with aldosterone antagonists (e.g., spironolactone, eplerenone) in cases of bilateral adrenal hyperplasia.

-- Less common causes of primary hyperaldosteronism:
+- Less common causes include:

 Autonomous aldosterone secretion and hypertension